Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization

 Now let us consider smooth problems for which \eqref{eq:A3} and \eqref{eq:A2} are satisfied with $H_0 = 0$ and $H_i = 0$ for all $i = 1,\dots, m$, respectively.
 We distinguish two different scenarios depending on whether $B \ge \gnorm{y^*}{2}{}+1$.
 First, if $B \ge \gnorm{y^*}{2}{}+1$, then $ \HH_* = H_0 + H_f (\gnorm{y^*}{2}{}+1) + L_f D_X\bracket{\gnorm{y^*}{2}{}+1-B}_+/2 = 0 $ and the iteration complexity in \eqref{eq:bounding_T_cor} can be simplified as follows.
 For the deterministic case, the iteration complexity in \eqref{eq:bounding_T_cor} reduces to

 Moreover, the complexity bounds for the semi- and fully-stochastic cases are given by

 respectively, where $\zeta^2 = O(\sigma_0^2 + B^2(L_0+BL_f)\gnorm{\sigma}{2}{2}/\alpha_{0})$.
-It is worth noting that a similar bound to \eqnok{smooth_strong1} has been obtained in \cite{aybat2018primal} with a slightly different termination criterion\footnote{ The infeasibility in \cite{aybat2018primal} is measured by $y^* \relu{\psi(\wb{x}_T)} $, and hence may vanish for constraints with $y_i^*=0$.}.
+It is worth noting that a similar bound to \eqnok{smooth_strong1} has been obtained in \cite{aybat2018primal} with a slightly different termination criterion.
 On the other hand, the complexity bounds in \eqnok{smooth_strong2} and \eqnok{smooth_strong3} for the semi-stochastic and fully-stochastic cases seem to be new in the literature.